SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Introduction

-From an optimization perspective, the iterative algorithm for solving the SPIRiT inverse problem can be treated as the Euler discrete form of some SDEs.
-Inspired by this, we propose a novel diffusion-based MR reconstruction method that employs the self-consistent term of SPIRiT as the drift coefficient in the SDE.
-Furthermore, coil sensitivity maps are integrated into the diffusion coefficient of this SDE to calculate the mean and variance of the perturbation kernel accurately.
-This method no longer uses the explicit coil sensitivity for data consistency and therefore is robust to inaccurate sensitivity estimation.
-More importantly, it can achieve a high acceleration with more tiny structures preserved by exploiting both correlations among multi-coil data and the prior from learned data distributions.
-Because this method draws inspiration from SPIRiT in the sense of self-consistency, we referred to it as SPIRiT-Diffusion in this manuscript.
+To address this issue, we reevaluate the traditional $k$-space interpolation SPIRiT model from an optimization perspective.
+Viewing the iterative algorithm for solving the SPIRiT model as the discrete Euler form of certain SDEs, we draw inspiration from this perspective to propose a novel diffusion-based MR reconstruction method.
+In this method, the self-consistent term of SPIRiT plays a crucial role as the primary drift coefficient in the SDE.
+Additionally, the CSM is introduced into the diffusion coefficient of this SDE to accurately calculate the mean and variance of the perturbation kernel.
+While our proposed method still necessitates the incorporation of CSM, its primary focus is on multi-channel $k$-space interpolation rather than single-channel image reconstruction synthesized based on CSM.
+As a result, our proposed model exhibits robustness to inaccurate sensitivity estimation.
+Since this method is inspired by SPIRiT in terms of self-consistency, we refer to it as SPIRiT-Diffusion.